-Land for public
+Land for public purposes

-- (2) The Authority may permit an applicant, in lieu of setting aside land in a subdivision under subregulation (1), to pay a sum of money not exceeding five per cent of the improved value of the land, if the Authority is satisfied that - the subdivision has sufficient land set aside for public purposes; - greater public benefit would be derived from the payment. (b) - (3) Permission under subregulation (2) may be granted subject to such conditions as the Authority considers fit. - (4) Money paid pursuant to subregulation (2) shall be applied to - - (a) the acquisition of private land for public purposes; and - (b) the improvement of land used for public purposes, including children's playgrounds, sport fields, parks, churches, community centres and recreation centres. - 29.
-Reclaimed land for development and public areas must comply with the minimum soil levels and other requirements prescribed from time to time by the Mosquito (Research and Control) Law (1998 Revision).

-30. In subdivisions, provision shall be made for-

-- Provision for schools - (a) one primary school for every 400 families.
-(The site reserved for a primary school being approximately three acres); and - (b) one secondary school for every 2,000 families.
-(The site reserved for a secondary school being approximately seven acres). - 31.
-(1) Suitable landscaping shall be carried out and shade trees planted where Landscaping practicable.

-- (2) In reclaimed swamp areas interlocked sections of existing trees shall, where practicable, be left to provide windbreaks until replaced by suitable reafforestation. - 32.
-In Hotel/Tourism zones, the Authority, when granting planning permission in relation to land which has a shoreline of two hundred feet or more in a development other than private single dwelling units, shall require the owner to set aside and dedicate to the public a right of way of not less than six feet in width from the public road to the sea.
-Such right of way may be within the area set aside for setbacks under these regulations.

-Public rights of way in Hotel/Tourism zones

-Canals

-33. Canals shall not be straight and, at the point of entrance from the sea, so designed as to provide adequate protection from storm surges and, wherever possible, to meander through the area with an inlet to provide circulation of water.

-Final certificate

-34. Certificates of fitness for occupancy shall be obtained from the Authority before any new buildings are occupied.
-The Authority may grant special permission for occupation of part of a building prior to completion but, in the case of an owner/occupier who possesses Caymanian Status no special permission for the occupation of part of an uncompleted building is required if such part complies with the approved plans.

-Cayman Brac and Little Cayman

-- 35. (1) The control of development in Cayman Brac shall be in accordance with Appendix 1 of the Planning Statement for the Cayman Islands 1977. - (2) The control of development in Little Cayman shall be in accordance with Appendix 2 of the Planning Statement for the Cayman Islands 1977. - (3) Subject to paragraph (c) of regulation 6(2), regulations 1 to 34 shall not apply in relation to land in Cayman Brac and Little Cayman.
+30. In sub Provision for schools × × a) one primary school for every 400 families.
+(The site reserved for a primary school being approximately three acres); and b) one secondary school for every 2,000 families.
+(The site reserved for a secondary school being approximately seven acres).
+31. (1) S practicable.
+Landscaping n reclaimed swamp areas interlocked sections of existing trees shall, sticable, be left to provide windbreaks until replaced by suitable ion. in relation development set aside and from the put Public rights of way in Hotel/Tourism zones designed as s shall not be straight and, at the point of entrance from the sea, so s to provide adequate protection from storm surges and, wherever o meander through the area with an inlet to provide circulation of Canals before any permission case of an permission icates of fitness for occupancy shall be obtained from the Authority new buildings are occupied.
+The Authority may grant special for occupation of part of a building prior to completion but, in the n owner/occupier who possesses Caymanian Status no special for the occupation of part of an uncompleted building is required if omplies with the approved plans.
+Final certificate Cayman Brac and Little Cayman The control of development in Little Cayman shall be in accordance dix 2 of the Planning Statement for the Cayman Islands 1977.
+(3) Subject to paragraph (c) of regulation 6(2), regulations 1 to 34 shall not apply in relation to land in Cayman Brac and Little Cayman.
 The Board may, by notice published in the Gazette, declare that any or all of regulations 1 to 34 shall apply in relation to land in Cayman Brac and Little Cayman.